-Unless you have an understanding of Japanese, the terms Kijun, Tenkan, Senkou, Kumo, Chikou must seem rather obscure.
-Yet they actually refer to one of the most popular trading systems: the Ichimoku system.
+Ichimoku Cloud, also known as Ichimoku Kinkō Hyō, is a type of technical trading indicator.
+Unless you have an understanding of Japanese, the terms Kijun, Tenkan, Senkou, Kumo, Chikou will seem rather obscure.
+However, they actually refer to one of the most popular trading systems: the Ichimoku system.

 Chikou is simply the price plotted 26 time periods in the past.